 Pivoting to an online business can seem daunting.
 But, luckily, ShipStation has the resources and partners to make this transition as smooth as possible.
 There are, admittedly, a lot of steps to consider when building out your ecommerce business platform.
 ShipStation’s main goal is to help ecommerce businesses save time and money when they sell online, ship their orders, and scale.
-That’s why we’re offering the coupon code letushelp90 during this time of transition.
-You can try out ShipStation free for 90 days to familiarize yourself with our platform while you also migrate your business online.
 To make this process simpler, we’ve put together a guide that outlines what you need to do to move online.

 Let’s go on and address why setting up a shipping platform like ShipStation can help you in ways far beyond printing your shipping labels.
 ShipStation will set you up with a trial account as well as give you the guidance and advice you need on how to ship most cost-effectively.
 A shipping software sits in the process between your selling channels and your carrier accounts.
 Our support and account management teams have the wide-reaching knowledge to help make the shift to selling online as smooth and simple as possible.
 Here’s an example of how we helped a business save $10 per shipment and helped them expand into a nationally present brand.